sakshishinde198913-spec/sql-chatbot/README.md

 ## Overview

-This project is an **AI-assisted SQL chat application** that allows users to interact with a relational database using **plain English instead of writing SQL manually**.
+This project is an **AI-assisted SQL chat application** that allows users to interact with a relational database using **plain English instead of writing complicated SQL manually**.

 The core idea is simple:
 **make database querying accessible to non-technical users without hiding SQL itself.**